Skip to content

 MemWAL Index

-A MemWAL Index is the centralized structure for all MemWAL metadata for a base table.
+A MemWAL Index is the centralized structure for all MemWAL metadata on top of a base table.
 A table has at most one MemWAL index.
 It stores:

 • Configuration: Region specs defining how rows map to regions, and which indexes to maintain